CKs-Technology-News/PrivacyTools/README.md

 ### [DRM-Free Book Stores](#drm-free-book-stores)

+DRM itself is highly controversial and there is [large history abusing it](https://www.youtube.com/watch?v=imMRzBzQm1U).
+It is overall privacy invasive and the efforts to protect the content is known to be ineffective.

 - [Beam Book Store](http://www.beam-ebooks.de/) – Sells DRM-free books in German.
 Some books are distributed with a buyer-unique watermark, although this watermark does not limit book usage.
 - [Book View Café](http://bookviewcafe.com/bookstore/) – Sells ebooks without DRM or an EULA
 - [The Bundle of Holding](https://bundleofholding.com/) – Is a DRM-free bookselling site that sells time-limited, DRM-free offers of tabletop roleplaying game rulebook .PDFs and RPG-related ebooks.